hypercerts-org/hypercerts/contracts/audits/Hypercerts-security-review.md

 # [L-02] Missing event and incorrect event argument

 The `_mergeValue` method in `SemiFungible1155` does not emit an event while `_splitValue` does - consider emitting one for off-chain monitoring.

+`bitbeckers: events are emitted during Burn at the end of the merge method`

 Also the `TransferSingle` event emission in `_createTokenType` has a value of 1 for the `amount` argument but it does not actually transfer or mint a token so the value should be 0.

 # [L-03] Prefer two-step pattern for role transfers